 Preheat the oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.

-Add the halved grape tomatoes in a bowl with 1 Tbsp of olive oil and cajun seasonings, mixing everything together until well coated.
+Add the halved grape tomatoes in a bowl with 1 tablespoon of olive oil and cajun seasonings, mixing everything together until well coated.
 Place unto the prepared baking sheet and bake for 15-20 minutes or until tomatoes are wilted, and charred.

 TO MAKE PUMPKIN SAUCE: